 Even prior to start date DMRC was aware of emission reduction benefit that can be accrued through Gold standard.
 This is evident from following evidence

-DMRC appointed a consultant to register similar project under its Phase II stationGS Project ID: 103000000001684.

-The project got registered on 06/01/2014.
+DMRC appointed a consultant to register similar project under its Phase II elevated station.
+It is registered under GS1246.The project got registered on 06/01/2014.
 Post registration, the issuance of VERs occurred on 08/04/2015.

 The above discussion clearly elaborated that PP was aware of carbon revenues and took proactive steps in registration of similar project with The Gold Standard even prior to project start.